Bylaws of the

 Section 1.
 General Meetings

-The RRVC will hold a minimum of one General Meeting annually, and all members of the RRVC will receive three weeks’ written (or electronic mail) notice and an agenda of the General Meeting.
+The RRVC will hold a minimum of one General Meeting annually in May, and all members of the RRVC will receive three weeks’ written (or electronic mail) notice and an agenda of the General Meeting.
 The General Meeting will elect RRVC Chapter Representatives to the Governance Committee and may adopt an annual budget.
 The General Meeting is the highest legislative body of the RRVC.

 Section 2.
 Regular Meetings